Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 	return &tx
 }
 ```
 Before creating new outputs, we first have to find all unspent outputs and ensure that they store enough value.
-This is what `FindUTXOs` method does.
+This is what `FindSpendableOutputs` method does.
 After that, for each found output an input referencing it is created.
 Next, we create two outputs:

-1. An output that's locked with the receiver address.
+1. One that's locked with the receiver address.
+This is the actual transferring of coins to other address.
-2. An output that's locked with the sender address.
+2. One that's locked with the sender address.
 This is a change.
 It's only created when found unspent outputs hold more value that required for the new transaction.
 Remember: outputs are **indivisible**.

-`FindUTXOs` method is based on the `FindUnspentTransactions` method we defined earlier:
+`FindSpendableOutputs` method is based on the `FindUnspentTransactions` method we defined earlier:

 ```go
 func (bc *Blockchain) FindSpendableOutputs(address string, amount int) (int, map[string][]int) {